Criteria and conditions

 A beneficiary of international protection has the right to reunification with their family members.[1]
 Family members are the spouse, provided that the marriage was contracted before the arrival to the Republic of Serbia, the common law partner in accordance with the regulations of the Republic of Serbia, their minor children born in legal or in common law marriage, minor adopted children, or minor step-children.
 Exceptionally, the status of family member may be granted also to other persons, taking into account particularly the fact that they had been supported by the person who has been granted asylum or subsidiary protection, their age and psychological dependence, including health, social, cultural, or other similar circumstances.[2]
 A family member for whom there exist grounds to be excluded from asylum shall not have the right to family reunification.[3]

 The family reunification procedure is also regulated by the Foreigners Act.
-Foreigners Act explicitly recognises that that family members of persons granted asylum have to apply for visa in the diplomatic-consular representation of the Republic of Serbia in the country of origin or third country.
-They also have to provide the evidence on their family tie with a person granted asylum in Serbia.
-Those people granted visas to arrive to Serbia will be granted temporary residency for the purpose of family reunification and in line with the Article 55 of Foreigners Act.
+The Foreigners Act explicitly recognises that that family members of persons granted asylum have to apply for a visa at the diplomatic-consular representation of the Republic of Serbia in the country of origin or third country.
+They also have to provide evidence of their family tie with a person granted asylum in Serbia.
+Those people granted visas to arrive to Serbia will be granted temporary residency for the purpose of family reunification, in line with the Article 55 of Foreigners Act.

 The general requirements for the any kind of temporary residency are the following: